RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 **Executing the IBM CICS Application**

 The IBM CICS application requires that you use a 3270 terminal emulator.
-This tutorial uses Rocket Host Access for the Cloud (HACloud), but you may adapt the tutorial to suit your terminal emulator of choice.
+This tutorial uses Rocket Host Access for the Cloud (HA Cloud), but you may adapt the tutorial to suit your terminal emulator of choice.
 <!-- Service name still isn't changed from Micro Focus-->

 **Start the HACloud Session Server**